 “And may they be yours as well,” replied Kalous and Steremon.

 “Let us attend to the Sacred Text!” added Theosebase.

-“The words of Light and Life,” concluded Theosabase.
+“The words of the Light and Life,” concluded Theosabase.

-“May glory be given to Light and Life.
+“May glory be given to the Light and Life.
 Let this be so,” was their reply.